 - Improved academics: sitting down and eating meals with family members was the strongest predictor of academic achievement in high school seniors – even more than whether they lived with one or both parents.

-- Regardless of gender, family structure, or socioeconomic level, teenagers who eat dinner with their families at least 5 times per week are less likely to be involved with drugs later in life.
+, family structure, or socioeconomic level, teenagers who eat dinner with their families at least 5 times per week are less likely to be involved with drugs later in life.

 - Improved minds: dinner table conversations teach children more vocabulary than simply reading to them.